Yagi–Uda antenna: Description

 The bandwidth of an antenna is, by one definition, the width of the band of frequencies having a gain within 3 dB (one-half the power) of its maximum gain.
-The Yagi–Uda array in its basic form has very narrow bandwidth, 2–3 percent of the centre frequency.
+The Yagi–Uda array in its basic form has a narrow bandwidth, 2–3 percent of the centre frequency.
 There is a tradeoff between gain and bandwidth, with the bandwidth narrowing as more elements are used.
 For applications that require wider bandwidths, such as terrestrial television, Yagi–Uda antennas commonly feature trigonal reflectors, and larger diameter conductors, in order to cover the relevant portions of the VHF and UHF bands.
 Wider bandwidth can also be achieved by the use of "traps", as described below.

 Yagi–Uda antennas used for amateur radio are sometimes designed to operate on multiple bands.
 These elaborate designs create electrical breaks along each element (both sides) at which point a parallel LC (inductor and capacitor) circuit is inserted.
 This so-called trap has the effect of truncating the element at the higher frequency band, making it approximately a half wavelength in length.
 At the lower frequency, the entire element (including the remaining inductance due to the trap) is close to half-wave resonance, implementing a different Yagi–Uda antenna.
 Using a second set of traps, a "triband" antenna can be resonant at three different bands.
-Given the associated costs of erecting an antenna and rotator system above a tower, the combination of antennas for three amateur bands in one unit is a very practical solution.
+Given the associated costs of erecting an antenna and rotator system above a tower, the combination of antennas for three amateur bands in one unit is a practical solution.
 The use of traps is not without disadvantages, however, as they reduce the bandwidth of the antenna on the individual bands and reduce the antenna's electrical efficiency and subject the antenna to additional mechanical considerations (wind loading, water and insect ingress).